Waikato District Health Board chief executive Craig Climo says he is close to his "use-by" date and has resigned from the organisation.

-"I've been a CEO in DHBs and its predecessors for more than 16 years and I believe that I am close to my use by date in the role,'' Mr Climo said.
+"I've been a CEO in DHBs and its predecessors for more than 16 years and I believe that I am close to my use-by date in the role," Mr Climo said in a statement released by the health board yesterday.

-"However there is nothing diminished in my belief in what we are trying to achieve and the priorities and my great regard for the people who work in the health sector," he said.
+"However there is nothing diminished in my belief in what we are trying to achieve and the priorities and my great regard for the people who work in the health sector.

-Mr Climo, chief executive of South Canterbury DHB/Health South Canterbury from 1997-2007, has had several lead roles within the sector at regional and national levels.
+Prior to his arrival at the health board, Mr Climo was chief executive of South Canterbury DHB/Health South Canterbury from 1997 to 2007.
+He has held several other management roles in the sector at regional and national levels.

 - © Fairfax NZ News